V1zz/Game-Of-Life/README.md

 This is one of my old projects on this topic, which I am going to develop on a more or less civilian level and modern technology.
 So soon something new!)))

-The project was built on the 4.8 framework, forms and MVVM patterns.
+The project was built on the .NET Framework 4.8, Windows Forms and MVVM patterns.
 The implementation is not neat, but it functions and has additional features:

      - Choice of cell size from 2 pixels;
      - Selection of the density of the basic generation of cells on the field;